PatWie/digitalmusicstand/README.md

 * Shortcuts `1,2` to scroll to previous/next page using a programmable foot pedal.
 * Unobtrusive design
 * Upload PDF when enabled
+* Add sheets via simple file naming
+* Use a YAML format to add complex sheets and whole songbooks

 ## DEMO